 American is first US airline to announce Venezuela flights

 American has become the first airline from the United States to announce plans to reinstate nonstop regularly scheduled passenger flights to Venezuela.
-The airline plans to resume daily flights, and while it’s not stated, I would be willing to bet that the first route will be the 1,360-mile journey between Miami (MIA) and Caracas (CCS), for obvious reasons, perhaps with an intermediate stop.
+The airline plans to resume daily flights, and based on the DOT filing for exemption authority:

-While American is making this announcement, no launch date has been revealed, and “the airline remains in close contact with federal authorities, and is ready to commence flights to Venezuela, pending government approval and security assessments.”
-As it’s described, flights will provide the opportunity for business, leisure, and humanitarian travelers to move seamlessly between the countries.
+Expedited approval is being requested for this application, though no launch date has been planned yet.
+As it was described in the press release a couple of weeks ago, “the airline remains in close contact with federal authorities, and is ready to commence flights to Venezuela, pending government approval and security assessments.”
+Flights will provide the opportunity for business, leisure, and humanitarian travelers to move seamlessly between the countries.

 The Fort Worth-based carrier expects to announce more details about the service resumption in the coming months.
 Here’s how American’s Chief Commercial Officer, Nat Pieper, describes this development: